oVirt/ovirt-site/source/sla/quota.html.md

 ### Detailed Description

-Quota should provide the Administrator a way to limit the resource usage in the System.
-The feature, should provide the Administrator, a management configuration tool, for setting rules for each aspect, crucial enough, to be management consumable.
+Today, oVirt doesn't have a mechanism of limiting user resource usage.
+Such a mechanism is important, especially in multi-tenant environments.
+Thus, the Quota feature will add a mechanism to manage and monitor the resource usage in such environments.
+This mechanism should provide the administrator a management configuration page, to set rules for each aspect, crucial enough, to be management consumable.

 ### Benefit to oVirt

 The Quota feature enables limiting resources, which is highly relevant in multi-tenant environments (such as public and private cloud providers).
+This can help oVirt get better exposure in such environments.

 ### Dependencies / Related Features

+Quota is relevant in every feature that either explicitly or implicitly manage resources in the oVirt engine.
+Affected oVirt projects:

+*   API
+*   CLI
+*   Engine-core
+*   Webadmin
+*   User Portal
+*   DWH ?
+*   Reports ?

-Quota has to be taken in consider, for every feature that will use consumption that Quota will implement it.
+Quota has to be taken in consideration, for every new feature that will involve consumption of resources managed by it.

 ### Documentation / External references